mini2Dx/mini2Dx-project-generator/README.md

 # mini2Dx-setup
+An app for creating new mini2Dx projects.

-Fork of LibGDX project setup app customised for mini2Dx
+Forked from the LibGDX project setup app and customised for mini2Dx.